Do Online Games Pose Greater Cyber Risks?

 Even the smallest of these hacks can cause huge harm to a game's reputation.
 If a game is seen as unfair or unwinnable because of unethical advantages used by other players, regular players are going to jump ship fast.
 Adding to this the potential for lost revenue through in-game purchases or potential legal action spawning from private data leaks and you've got a cocktail for business continuity disaster.

 How do I prevent my online game from being hacked?

 Maybe you're thinking 'Okay, but I've already released my game.
 Does that mean it's too late?'
 No, not at all.
 Penetration testing for video games can always be carried out after publishing, it's just better to do it before players have a chance to discover vulnerabilities.
-Teaming up with the right specialist or consultant can empower teams with games already online and available to make the necessary patches and upgrades they need to shut down potential hacking scenarios.
+Teaming up with the right ethical hacking specialist or consultant can empower teams with games already online and available to make the necessary patches and upgrades they need to shut down potential hacking scenarios.
 It's never too late to protect your game, but it's always best to be proactive to ensure your game and your reputation stay intact.